Placing a Spotlight on Issues through Advocacy:

 LAUW takes the lead in representing member United Ways before state policymakers, including the legislative and executive branches.
 LAUW also supports federal level advocacy coordinated by United Way Worldwide.

-LAUW's advocacy focal points are informed by the needs and priorities of our nine member United Ways acting on behalf of their communities - serving 53 parishes throughout our great state.
+LAUW's advocacy focal points are informed by the needs and priorities of our eight member United Ways acting on behalf of their communities - serving 52 parishes throughout our great state.
 LAUW’s involvement in advocacy is strictly nonpartisan, and we do not endorse candidates for office.

 Learn more about our Advocacy Efforts: